NoemPHP/state-machine-interface/docs/README.md

 #### 2.1.1 - Performing transitions

 Consequently, the only required method on the base interface is a way to react to an external `trigger` (-> event).
-When the state machine is triggered, is **MUST** receive a valid `Transition` object from a `TransitionProvider`.
+When the state machine is triggered, is **MUST** request a `Transition` object from a `TransitionProvider`.
+If no valid transition is returned, no further action is required.

 A state machine MAY receive a `StateStorageInterface` as an injected depency.
-If this is used, `StateStorageInterface::save()` MUST be called with the new state so that it can be saved externally.
+If this is used, `StateStorageInterface::save()` MUST be called with the new state so that the state change can be persisted.

 An `ObservableStateMachineInterface` MUST notify all of its subscribers when a transition is made.
 More about this in the next section.